 How to find us

-There are three reception areas where you can ask someone for directions:
+There are four reception areas where you can ask someone for directions:

 - Randwick campus information counter at the Barker Street entrance which is open 8.00am to 8.30pm seven days a week